mleipzig/Tricks/whitespace_2_underscore.md

-Super convenient for any issues that may occur
+Super convenient for any issues that may occur with whitespace in your directory and filenames

-This will replace all the whitespace in a specific directory (based on the `/insert/path/name` part) with underscores.
-Very useful for programs like FSL
+This will replace <b> ALL <b/> the whitespace (in both the directory names and filenames) with underscores in a specific directory (which you select by inputting the path in the `/insert/path/name` part).
+Very useful for programs like FSL that require no white space

 ```